nrfconnect/sdk-nrf/applications/nrf_desktop/doc/dev_descr.rst

 *************

 The module uses Zephyr's :ref:`zephyr:hwinfo_api` to obtain the hardware ID.
-Enable the required driver using :option:`CONFIG_HWINFO`.
+Enable the required driver using :kconfig:`CONFIG_HWINFO`.

 The module is enabled by default for all nRF Desktop peripheral devices.